/

 Trapica

-trapica landing page
+Trapica landing page

 Trapica offers a larger list of supported platforms if compared with other examples on this list – including Reddit, Amazon, TikTok, YouTube, and, of course, Facebook.
 It is an AI-assisted marketing platform that focuses its efforts on optimizing advertisement campaigns for various social media websites.
 Trapica’s goal is to analyze your running campaigns to see which ones are converting to be able to adjust your bidding and targeting efforts in accordance with that information.
 As for Facebook ads AI, Trapica has a number of unusual parameters that it can show in relation to demographic, be it age, location, or gender.